A year on, horrific Grenfell Tower fire haunts Britain

 Flowers, candles, and well-worn teddy bears that were left in memory of the dead are tended by local volunteers.
 A note from Prime Minister Theresa May, attached to a wreath of white roses, promises: "They will never be forgotten."

-The fire broke out shortly before 1am on June 14, 2017, in the kitchen of Behailu Kebede's fourth-floor apartment.
-Kebede woke the neighbours on his floor and called firefighters, who soon arrived.
+The fire broke out shortly before 1 a.m. on June 14, 2017, in the kitchen of Behailu Kebede's fourth-floor apartment.
+Kebede woke the neighbors on his floor and called firefighters, who soon arrived.

-High-rise apartment towers are supposed to be designed to stop apartment fires spreading.
-But within minutes, the flames had escaped Kebede's apartment and raced up the outside of the 25-storey tower like a lit fuse.

-Many residents fled, but some on the upper floors observed official fire-safety advice and stayed put.
-The fire brigade changed the guidance at 2.47am.
-By that time, the building's only stairwell was smoke-filled and treacherous.

-Several people died trying to get out.
-Others perished in their homes as they waited to be rescued, or died in neighbours' apartments where they'd taken shelter.
+Some died trying to get out.
+Others perished in their homes as they waited to be rescued, or died in neighbors' apartments where they'd taken shelter.
 Three people were found dead outside, having fallen or jumped from the tower.

-By the time the sun rose, a building that could be seen for miles around was a blackened, smoking shell.
-Hundreds of people were homeless and dozens were dead, though the destruction from the heat had been so great it would be months before police were certain of how many: 70 died that night, plus a premature baby, Logan Gomes, who was stillborn later that day.
-Maria del Pilar Burton, a 74-year-old resident of the 19th floor, was hospitalised after the fire and died in January.
+By morning, a building that could be seen for miles around was a blackened, smoking shell.
+Hundreds of people were homeless and dozens were dead, though the destruction from the heat was so great it would be months before police were certain of how many: 70 died that night, plus a premature baby, Logan Gomes, who was stillborn later that day.
+Maria del Pilar Burton, a 74-year-old resident of the 19th floor, was hospitalized after the fire and died in January.

-Local government workers, police and volunteers rushed to help, setting up temporary shelters and bringing clothes, food, money and help for the hundreds of people displaced from the tower and nearby buildings.

 Grief was soon joined by anger — at local authorities in Kensington and Chelsea borough, which owned the building; at the tenant management organization than ran the tower; and at Britain's Conservative government, seen as distant and uncaring.

-Many residents said they had complained about safety and poor maintenance and were ignored because the tower was home to a largely immigrant and working-class population.
-A public-housing block in one of London's richest boroughs, a stones' throw from the pricey boutiques and elegant houses of Notting Hill, it came for many to symbolise a divided and broken Britain.
+The tower was home to a largely immigrant and working-class population.
+A public-housing block in one of London's richest boroughs, a stones' throw from the pricey boutiques and elegant houses of Notting Hill, it came for many to symbolize a divided and broken Britain.

-The anger is still visible on the walls around Grenfell.
-Mixed in with tributes to the dead are the words "TMO = terrorists" — a reference to the tenant management organisation — and expletives directed at the prime minister.
+The anger is still visible on the walls around Grenfell, including expletives directed at the prime minister.

 A judge-led public inquiry finally got underway last month.
 It will take 18 months and look at the fire's causes, the response to it and Britain's high-rise building regulations.
 But some survivors are critical because it won't investigate wider issues around social housing and social policy.